MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/general/sql-server-azure-sql-database-improvements.md

 To repair these inconsistencies, run `DBCC CHECKTABLE` with `REPAIR_REBUILD`.
 This will repair the indexes structures without any data loss.
 However, the database must be in single-user mode and is therefore unavailable to other users while repair is occurring.

 You can also manually rebuild affected indexes.
-This option should be used if the workload cannot be taken offline, because index rebuild can be performed as an ONLINE operation (in supported editions of SQL Server).
+This option should be used if the workload can't be taken offline, because index rebuild can be performed as an ONLINE operation (in supported editions of SQL Server).

 **Rebuild indexes**